standardsemiconductor/VELDT-getting-started/README.md

 set_io clk 35 # iot_46b_g0 12Mhz Xtal
 ```
-You can view the [Functional Diagram](https://github.com/standardsemiconductor/VELDT-info/blob/master/functional-diagram.pdf) of the VELDT board to understand how these pins connect ot the rest of the board.
+You can view the [Functional Diagram](https://github.com/standardsemiconductor/VELDT-info/blob/master/functional-diagram.pdf) of the VELDT board to understand how these pins connect to the rest of the board.

 Before we test out our demo, we need a way to communicate with the VELDT from our computer via UART.
 For this demo we use [Minicom](https://help.ubuntu.com/community/Minicom), a text-based serial port communications program though any serial communcations program should work; just make sure it is configured with the correct port, protocol and baud rate!